kumari-gudala/StaxTech-Internship-Project/README.md

 # StaxTech-Internship-Project
 This is a simple and responsive calculator built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations like addition, subtraction, multiplication, and division.
 The design is clean and colorful, with button click effects for a better user experience.
 Suitable for beginners learning web development.

-Your site is live at https://kumari-gudala.github.io/StaxTech-Internship-Project/
+site is live at https://kumari-gudala.github.io/StaxTech-Internship-Project/

 # 🔢 Simple Calculator